The specific type of job you had is less important than you think. What’s important is that you show that you did something extra.

 Use examples during the graduate recruitment process

-Graduates won’t all have real life examples of when they achieved customer satisfaction.
+Graduates won’t all have real-life examples of when they achieved customer satisfaction.
 But if you do, use them during the recruitment process.
 Otherwise, use examples that show you’ve got the skills necessary to deliver excellent customer service.
-For instance, Sophie said: ‘In the examples that you give during the telephone interview, the recruiter wants evidence that you have gone above and beyond the call of duty to meet a client’s or customer’s needs.’
+For instance, the HSBC recruiter we spoke to said: ‘In the examples that you give during the telephone interview, the recruiter wants evidence that you have gone above and beyond the call of duty to meet a client’s or customer’s needs.’

 The specific type of job you had is less important than you think.
-What’s important, explained Sophie, is that you show that you did something extra, because responding with something along the lines of, ‘I worked in McDonald’s and my queue went down quickly,’ is not a strong enough example and will not impress the recruiter.
-Sophie said good examples could be those where you:
+What’s important, explained the HSBC recruiter, is that you show that you did something extra, because responding with something along the lines of, ‘I worked in McDonald’s and my queue went down quickly,’ is not a strong enough example and will not impress employers.
+She said good examples could be those where you:

 - stepped in to help a colleague resolve a problem